Favorite October Prime Day deals from the Testing Lab

 - Tempur-Pedic Tempur-Adapt Supreme 3-Inch Mattress Topper 46% OFF

-Check out Prime Day deals here and be sure to bookmark this page to shop smart and stay in the loop on the best genius gadget discounts of the Prime Day sale.
+Check out October Prime Day deals here and be sure to bookmark this page to shop smart and stay in the loop on the best discounts of the Prime Big Deal Days sale.
+Visit our Prime Day sale hub for more deals.

 Want to shop the best products at the best prices?
 Check out Daily Deals from BestReviews.